larsimproves/hugo-demo/content/posts/Don't read books in their entirity.md

 Don't make the same mistake I used to.

-Right now, I buy my books in the Kindle store (about $3 each).
+Right now, I buy most of my books in the Kindle store (about $3 each).
 These ebooks are way cheaper.
 That way, the threshold to invest in books is way lower.
 Also, taking digital notes and storing them is super easy!

+Still, nothing can beat the look and feel of a paper book.